 For aged parents, health insurance should cover cardiac surgery and heart diseases because they cost a lot.

 Ideally, your health insurance coverage should be at least 50% of your annual income.

-As you are now knowing how much health insurance cover you should have, you should check
+As you now know how much health insurance coverage you should have, you should check

 How to buy health insurance

-You can either buy it online from platforms like policy bazaar or from websites of general insurance companies.
+You can buy it online from platforms like Policy Bazaar or websites of general insurance companies.

-Or you can buy it from registered insurance brokers or from banks.
+Or you can buy it from registered insurance brokers or banks.

 When you do it online, you will have to study all the health insurance products on your own.

 While claiming insurance too, you will have to do it on your own.